EliteChilli/eliteChilli/README.md

 **About Me**

-- 🔌 I'm studying Electrical Engineering at Federal University of Pernambuco
+- 🔌 I'm a graduate of Electrical Engineer from Federal University of Pernambuco

-- 👨🏻‍💻 I’m currently learning about Front-End

 - 💼 Let's get in touch [🔗Mail me](mailto:danilobezek@gmail.com)